ihmeuw/cascade-at/scripts/automation/dismod/README.md

 Let's call the Docker registry dockerhub.com.
 (The internal one has a different name.)
+Let's also assume singularity images are in $SINGULARITY on the cluster.

 Edit the Makefile to increment the version ID of dockerhub.com/dis/dismod_at:18.12.04